vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_networking.md

 ## Host Firewall Configuration <a id="firewall"></a>

-When you specify different network interfaces for the different types of traffic, `vic-machine create` checks that the firewalls on the ESXi hosts allow connections to port 2377 from those networks.
-If access to port 2377 on one or more ESXi hosts is subject to IP address restrictions, and if those restrictions block access to the network interfaces that you specify, `vic-machine create` fails with a firewall configuration error:
+When you specify different networks for the different types of traffic, `vic-machine create` checks that the firewalls on the ESXi hosts allow connections to port 2377 from those networks.
+If access to port 2377 on one or more ESXi hosts is subject to IP address restrictions, and if those restrictions block access to the networks that you specify, `vic-machine create` fails with a firewall configuration error:
 <pre>Firewall configuration incorrect due to allowed IP restrictions on hosts:
 "/ha-datacenter/host/localhost.localdomain/localhost.localdomain"
 Firewall must permit dst 2377/tcp outbound to the VCH management interface